 If you have any further questions regarding leaving a gift in your will to Justice Connect, please contact:

-Roj Amedi – Communications and Engagement manager, Justice Connect
+Roj Amedi – Head of Engagement, Justice Connect

 P: +61 3 8636 4476